-It’s 2019, and if you’re planning to kick start a new habit, we strongly recommend that you start recycling because let’s be real – global warming is happening and species after species of endangered animals are on the brink of extinction.
+Chinese New Year is just around the corner, and if you’ve already started spring cleaning, we strongly recommend that you start recycling because let’s be real – global warming is happening and species after species of endangered animals are on the brink of extinction.

 Recycling isn’t only limited to paper, glass, aluminum, and plastic; almost everything around you are actually recyclable materials.